-Samuel Parr was the most important debutant of 1840 and his career with Nottinghamshire ran on to 1855, with 16 major matches.
+Samuel Parr, the eldest of the three Parr brothers that graced Nottinghamshire cricket in the middle part ofd the 19th Century, made his debut in 1840 and his career with Nottinghamshire ran on to 1855, with 16 major matches.

 Originally a commercial traveller in wines and spirits, Parr became landlord of the Spread Eagle in Long Row, Nottingham and later the Home & Away, where he died in 1873.